 EMD Builder Plates

-This page was last updated on September 15, 2015.
+This page was last updated on February 6, 2019.

 Below are the approximate dates for the changes in style of EMD's builder plates, as applied to railroad locomotives.

 The first Electro-Motive Corporation switching locomotive, a Model SC, was AT&SF 2301.
 It had a cast bronze builder plate showing it as a 100 ton Switching Locomotive, serial no. 601, date 5-20-36.
 The location was "La Grange, Illinois" (photo courtesy of Preston Cook)